 H.P.
 Tergesen’s & Sons (est. 1899) is Manitoba’s oldest general store still in operation.
 Located in an iconic heritage building at the corner of Centre and First Avenue in Gimli, Tergesen’s has evolved over the generations into a must-visit boutique for trendy fashion, footwear, nifty gifts, and a stellar bookstore, specializing in Manitoban authors.
 It’s also the best place to find a Viking-inspired souvenir to remember your trip to New Iceland.

-At the heart of Gimli is its history, and the best place to understand the fabric of the community is at the New Iceland Heritage Centre, a Manitoba Star Attraction that is open year round at Harbourfront Centre.
+At the heart of Gimli is its history, and the best place to understand the fabric of the community is at the New Iceland Heritage Museum, a Manitoba Signature Museum and Star Attraction that is open year round at Waterfront Centre.
 Through artifacts, murals and multimedia exhibits, visitors learn about the wave of Icelanders escaping economic depression who settled the region with the assistance of local Indigenous groups.
 For a more modern historical event, visit the Gimli Glider Museum, a one-room exhibit in which visitors relive the fateful day in Canadian aviation history when a Boeing 767 ran out of fuel and glided to a safe landing at Gimli’s abandoned airstrip in 1983.

 Gimli Ice Fest takes place in the harbour on frozen Lake Winnipeg in early March to celebrate the snowy season and the hardy locals.
 What sets apart this outdoor gathering from another community winter festival is a schedule of strange competition such as the frozen fish toss, car racing on ice, and frozen t-shirt battle.
 A Viking battle reenactment, kite boarding demo on the lake and chili cook-off round out the activities.